zulip/zulip/docs/contributing/commit-discipline.md

-Common examples include: settings, message feed, compose, left sidebar, right sidebar, recent (for **Recent conversations**), search, markdown, tooltips, popovers, drafts, integrations, email, docs, help, and api docs; issue trackers can be a good source of inspiration (but may be overly verbose).
+Common examples include: settings, message feed, compose, left sidebar, right sidebar, recent (for **Recent conversations**), search, markdown, tooltips, popovers, drafts, integrations, email, docs, help, and api docs.

-When it's possible to do so concisely, it's helpful to be a little more specific, e.g., emoji, spoilers, polls, but it's better to just use `settings:` than a lengthy description of a specific setting.
+When it's possible to do so concisely, it's helpful to be a little more specific, e.g., emoji, spoilers, polls.
+However, a simple `settings:` is better than a lengthy description of a specific setting.

 If your commit doesn't cleanly map to a part of the product, you might use something like "css" for CSS-only changes, or the name of the file